sensegrouppro/Security-System/README.md

 **RJ45 termination and testing.** Every cable gets terminated with RJ45 connectors and tested with a cable tester before any camera goes up.
 A faulty cable run discovered before installation is a five-minute fix.
 One discovered after a camera is mounted and configured is a much bigger job.

----

 ## Step 5: Camera Mounting

-[Add image: Close-up of a commercial dome camera being mounted flush to the ceiling of a retail store interior, showing clean installation]

 With cabling in place and tested, cameras go up.
 Mounting looks straightforward but has real consequences for coverage quality.